Load the package

 .
 A new column is created with the average value

 of all selected columns for each case.
+Provide a custom name for the

 Reliability and number of items are calculated with